Installation

 person.hasOwnProperty 'state' # >>> true

-Now, person will automatically inherit all content from the states of its prototype, which it identifies as its protostates.
-It will maintain its own currency and transitions over the inherited protostates, leaving the currency of the prototype unaffected.
+Henceforth person will automatically inherit all content from its protostates, but will independently maintain its own currency and transitions over the inherited protostates, leaving the currency of the prototype unaffected.

 person.greet(); // >>> "Hello."